seanox/pdf-service/manual/Introduction.md

 # Introduction

-## What is Seanox pdf-service?
+## What is Seanox PDF-Service?

-PDF service for generating/rendering PDFs based on [Open HTML to PDF](https://github.com/danfickle/openhtmltopdf).
+Seanox PDF-Service for generating/rendering PDFs based on [Open HTML to PDF](https://github.com/danfickle/openhtmltopdf).

 The static service contains an abstraction of templates, an API for markup